 But, one of my favorite things to do in New York City is to walk the High Line in New York City’s Chelsea.
 Watch this video I filmed during my last visit to the city that gives you a quick overview.

 My family of four flew to New York City FREE on Southwest.
-Download my free guide on how your family can do the same!

 Note: This post contains affiliate links for which I may earn a commission if you click through and make a purchase.

 We recently stayed at the Gansevoort Meatpacking Hotel in the area, which is a fantastic boutique hotel in a very convenient location just a few blocks from the High Line.
 It’s also just a quick walk to the Village and Soho.